Fitness Approximation through Machine Learning: Extensions

 \subsection{Novelty search}

-As mentioned in \autoref{sec:advantages-limitations}, the model should cover a large volume of the search space in order to generalize well to new individuals created by the genetic operators throughout the evolutionary run.
-We tested an alternative method to initialize the initial population (line 1 in \autoref{alg:ga}).
+As mentioned in \autoref{sec:advantages-limitations}, the model should cover a large volume of the search space to generalize well to new individuals created by the genetic operators throughout the evolutionary run.
+We tested an alternative method to initialize the initial population.
 Instead of randomly generating the initial population, we perform Novelty Search \citep{lehman2011abandoning}.

 In novelty search, fitness is abandoned in favor of finding distinct genomes, the idea being to keep vectors that are most distant than their $n$ nearest neighbors in the population (we used $n=20$).
 This causes the individuals to be relatively far from each other at the end of novelty search, and thus cover a larger volume of the search space.